hashicorp/terraform-provider-google/website/docs/r/certificate_manager_certificate_map.html.markdown

 * `description` -
   (Optional)
-  One or more paragraphs of text description of a certificate map entry.
+  A human-readable description of the resource.

 * `labels` -
   (Optional)